How Do I Start Fundraising?

 • $25,000 – Corporation Sponsors (you will get 5 corporations to sponsor at $5,000/ event)

-Your plan should be customized to the assets in your organization.
+• Your plan should be customized to the assets in your organization.
 If your organization is well connected / well known and has strong relationships in the community, then perhaps you can raise more money from individual donors.
 Maybe your organization is well organized and could put events together easily with volunteers, so you could generate more money through events.
-The purpose here is to be specific and realistic to what is possible with your organization’s capacity and resources.
+The purpose here is to be specific and realistic about what is possible with your organization’s capacity and resources.

 3. Develop a Team